The Step Most Routines Are Missing

 Hydration Affects How Your Skin Functions

-Hydration doesn’t just affect how the skin looks.
+Hydration doesn’t just affect how skin looks.
 It directly affects how it functions.
 One clear example is desquamation, the natural process of shedding dead skin cells from the surface.

 Most people rely on moisturizer to ease dryness, but moisturizer doesn’t create hydration on its own.
-Its role is to support the barrier and help the skin hold onto water that is already present.
+Its role is to support the barrier and help the skin hold onto water that’s already present.
 If you cleanse and go straight to moisturizer, there isn’t much for it to work with.
+That’s why skin can still feel dry, tight, or flaky—even when you’re using a quality product.

 Three skincare products showing a hydrating toner, water-based serum, and barrier-supportive moisturizer for a hydration-focused routine.